Automation Testing Guide: How and Why to Automate Manual Testing

 Adopting automated testing is a huge endeavor for an organization that is usually associated with high costs, extended preparation time, and the need to hire additional personnel or outsource the project partially or in full to an offshore vendor.
 Still, more and more companies choose to automate their testing — this can be confirmed by the growing market size of automation or by the increased hiring needs of software companies.
 So, why do organizations want to automate testing in the first place?
 These are the biggest benefits of automation.

-Let’s not sugarcoat it: setting up an automation testing project from scratch costs money.
-This includes the money you pay for advanced testing tools, the money needed to hire new specialists, and so on.
+Let’s not sugarcoat it: setting up an automation testing project from scratch costs money: the money you pay for advanced testing tools, the money needed to hire new specialists, and so on.
 However, by reducing your dependency on manual testing, automation can help you scale down your manual QA department, saving money in the long run.
-The opportunity to speed up the release cycle and increase revenue by serving your customers better is also a big financial advantage of automation.
+The opportunity to speed up the release cycle and increase your revenue by serving your customers better is also a big financial advantage of automation.

 By saving time spent on testing each individual aspect of the application manually, automation allows teams to dramatically expand testing coverage.
 With a well-tuned automation testing process, the entire application can be repeatedly tested in a matter of minutes — or hours, in case of a particularly large application.
 And, by removing the probability of a human error from the equation, automation improves the accuracy of the whole testing process.